insomnes/my-static-site/docs/index.md

 # Home
-Welcome to my personal static website.
+Welcome to [https://dengin.xyz](https://dengin.xyz) - Mikhail Dengin's personal website.
 This site is a collection of blog posts, personal projects and other things I find interesting.